clarive/clarive-docs/en/rulebook/variables.markdown

 As the assignment of a ill-defined hash `{ ... }` to the variable `foo`.
 You have to put quotes around the handlebars, or use a multi-line `|` string so that the YAML parser treats as a valid.

+## Configuring project, environment or global variables

+If you want to keep project or global variables in the database rather than in your project files, use the rulebook variable UI

+This method is ideal for storing __secret__ keys.

+Variables saved to the Clarive database with the Variables UI can be accessed through the `ctx.var(varname)` functions.

+Clarive will detect the context where the `ctx.var()` function is being called from and attempt to find a variable that matches.
+Otherwise a blank string is returned.